oracle/soda-for-java/doc/Building-source-code.md

 The following instructions require setting various environment variables.
 They assume you're on Linux, and using the C Shell (csh).
 On other OSes, you would set environment variables analogously, using a mechanism appropriate for your specific operating system.

 Set the JAVA_HOME environment variable to the JDK install directory.
 At a minimum, JDK 6 is required.
-For example, assuming JDK 8 is installed under /jdk8, and you're using the C Shell (csh) on Linux, do:
+For example, assuming you are using JDK 8 installed under /jdk8, and you're using the C Shell (csh) on Linux, do:

     setenv JAVA_HOME /jdk8